 Let’s face it.
-What’s a figure competitor without great legs and beautiful calf development?
+What’s a competitor without great legs and beautiful calf development?
 While a great pair of sexy legs will really put the eyes on you, keep in mind that your calves are also a part of your overall package.
-So, let’s talk about calves, training, their development and growth.
+So, let’s talk about calves, training, their development, and growth.

 Just as with any body part, training calves to bring them to their full potential takes hard and dedicated work from your mind as well as your physical body.

 What’s that familiar cry?
 “I don’t have the genetics for calves.”
 Believe that all you like, but you CAN build great calves IF you train them the right way.
-You see, for 25 years I’ve been studying, researching, and even putting myself through personal trail-and-error in the fitness game in regards to muscle gain, fat loss, and contest prep.
+You see, for over 30 years I’ve been studying, researching, and even putting myself through personal trail-and-error in the fitness game in regards to muscle gain, fat loss, and contest prep.